General information on employee assessment

 - Employees' assessment (→ BMF)German text

-- New from 2017: Employee assessment without application – automatically (→ BMF)German text
+- Employee assessment without application – automatically (→ BMF)German text

 - Video on employee assessment without application (→ BMF)German text